 When you care about your customer (refer to our first DO) Facebook is happy and you should be too.
 In order to create an amazing experience, you need to care about what the customer receives.

 Everything from the custom boxes with your logo, to the product itself.
 Make it of good quality material so it won't fall apart in the first wash.
-If the customer orders a 4XL and the print looks like it was made for a matchbox you need to find a better fulfilment agency.
+If the customer orders a 4XL and the print looks like it was made for a matchbox you need to find a better fulfillment agency.

-If we haven't provided enough reasons take a look at this article “5 Reason Product Quality Matters”
+If we haven't provided enough reasons to take a look at this article “5 Reason Product Quality Matters”

 A summary of reasons product quality matters…